Test Tools and Automation- Strategies , Costs, Risks and Benefits

 Automate for the long term- It is not a good idea to automate a set of test cases that are going to be run only a couple of times.
 This will not give you a return on investment (ROI) with respect to the cost of the tool (if it is licensed) and effort for creating the scripts.

-- Automate only those tests which are automatable i.e tests that can run unattended and human judgment is NOT required to interpret test results.
+- Automate only those tests which are automatable i.e tests that can run unattended and human judgement is NOT required to interpret test results.

 - Automate the tests which are error-prone if done manually- for Example, data load, regression tests.